7 Types of Event Your Coworking Space Should Be HostingResource

 Exactly how this kind of event will look depends a lot on the people that work in your workspace.
 Host a retro videogame evening, a summer’s evening football game, a boys vs girls pool tournament – the possibilities are endless.
 Again, this should be the kind of event that distracts people from work, and helps to bring your community closer, even if it’s in a slightly competitive manner

 Seeing as you’ve got access to a community, why not put it to good and host a charity event of some description?
-Whether it’s a charity coffee morning or a sponsored bike ride, every little helps.
+Whether it’s a charity coffee morning or a sponsored bike ride, every little help.
 Your coworking space should benefit from some very positive press too.
-Win win really!
+Win-win really!

 Using either your community or anybody in your extended network, host a ‘crash course in…’ evening.
 Whether it’s a presentation from a lawyer about Intellectual Property Rights, a coding Bootcamp or a relaxing introduction to meditation and yoga, everyone in your community will benefit from it in some way or another.